Basics of Health Savings Accounts (1440 x 600 px)

 • Pre-tax contributions made by you through a cafeteria plan or by your employer are both considered employer contributions, and are reported on Form W-2, line 12, code W.

-• You can also make contributions to your account on your own – these contributions usually result in an HSA deduction on Form 1040, line 25.
+• You can also make contributions to your account on your own – these contributions usually result in an HSA deduction Schedule 1, Part II, Line 13, which then flows into Form 1040, line 10.

 • You can contribute up to your annual plan deductible amount each year if you had the account all year.
 The limits are detailed in the table above.
-If you have a self-coverage plan, you can contribute up to $2,900 for 2008 annually; if you have a family coverage plan, you can contribute up to $5,800 annually.
+If you have a self-coverage plan, you can contribute up to $3,850 annually for 2023 and $4,150 for 2024; if you have a family coverage plan, you can contribute up to $7,750 annually for 2023, and $8,300 for 2024.

 • The deductible amount must be allocated based on the number of months you held the account if you didn’t have it the entire year.